 What is a Popover Pan?

 It is quite similar to how you can make a Yorkshire pudding.
-However, popover pans comprise tall and narrow cups, which give it its distinct shape.
+However, popover pans comprise tall and narrow cups, which give it their distinct shape.

 This shape generates steam that allows the popover to puff up and become hollow from the inside.